Will AI replace copywriters? A realistic look at the future of copywriting

 • spot gaps in their thinking

-It definitely is a shift, but it definitely is not the end of copywriting - it’s just another evolution in how copywriters do their jobs.
+It definitely is a shift, but it’s not the end of copywriting - it’s just another evolution in how copywriters do their jobs.

 No career looks exactly like it did ten years ago, and that is absolutely the case for copywriters.
 The tools have changed, but the need for strong, compelling and thoughtful human-written copy hasn’t gone anywhere.